xieweiAlex/English_Learning/words/2023/words-September.md

-crescent
-driveline
-water down.
+truculent, belligerent, cranky

+wallop

+In 2020, Lilly said The Matrix was intended as an allegory for gender transition, but that "the corporate world wasn't ready".

+We need to round up some volunteers to help with the charity event.
+It’s going to germinate more competitors for your business.

+**crescent**
+**driveline**
+**water down**.

 Redolent
-The market was glutted with shoddy goods.
+The market was **glutted** with **shoddy** goods.
-detente
+**detente**

-The House of Representatives on Tuesday voted to oust McCarthy as speaker just three days after a bipartisan stopgap spending bill was passed to avert a government shutdown.
+The House of Representatives on Tuesday voted to oust McCarthy as speaker just three days after a bipartisan **stopgap** spending bill was passed to **avert** a government shutdown.

 > Scandals—whether in politics, academia, or other areas—can be useful.
 They focus our attention on problems in ways that no speaker or reformer ever could.